-These scenes were painful to me, and I found myself contemplating humanity’s relationship with God.
-In the post, Totally Unsatisfied with God.., I shared how my son’s remark during a temper tantrum revealed a deep longing of all of us to be absolutely separate, even in a separate world, away from our parents.
+These scenes were painful to me and I found myself contemplating humanity’s relationship with God.
+In the post, Totally Unsatisfied with God.., I shared how my son’s remark during a temper tantrum revealed a deep longing of all of us to be absolutely separate, even in a separate world, from our parents.

 What if God is as personal, dynamic, and complicated as this mom carrying a baby.
 Sure, we’ve got ages of religion, hatred and absolute grief making it hard to hold on to “Good God” sometimes.
 But that’s what hope does, right?
-Merida see’s that ferocious bear, but keeps hoping mom’s still there…
+Merida see’s that ferocious bear, but keeps hoping mom’s still in there…

 In the end, Merida comes under attack by a real and murderous bear, and it is only her mother, in bear-form, that can save her.
-Her bear-form and power, coupled with her fierce heart to protect her child, dwarf the strength of the king and warriors around her.
+Her bear-form and power, coupled with her fierce heart to protect her child, dwarf the strength of the bear and warriors around her.